milessabin/shapeless/README.md

 to your settings.

-The master of shapeless branch is built with Scala 2.11.4 by default.
+The master branch of shapeless is built with Scala 2.11.5 by default.
 To build with Scala 2.10.x you should check out the scala-2.10.x branch.
-As a general rule all new features and bugfixes are made against master and Scala 2.11.4 and merged into the scala-2.10.x branch with only the minimal changes needed for forwards compatibility.
+As a general rule all new features and bugfixes are made against master and Scala 2.11.5 and merged into the scala-2.10.x branch with only the minimal changes needed for forwards compatibility.

 [namehashing]: https://github.com/sbt/sbt/issues/1640